awsdocs/amazon-opensearch-service-developer-guide/doc_source/auto-tune.md

-# Amazon Elasticsearch Service Auto\-Tune<a name="auto-tune"></a>
+# Auto\-Tune for Amazon Elasticsearch Service<a name="auto-tune"></a>

-Amazon Elasticsearch Service \(Amazon ES\) Auto\-Tune uses performance and usage metrics from your Elasticsearch cluster to suggest changes to the Java virtual machine \(JVM\) settings on your nodes\.
+Auto\-Tune in Amazon Elasticsearch Service \(Amazon ES\) uses performance and usage metrics from your Elasticsearch cluster to suggest changes to the Java virtual machine \(JVM\) settings on your nodes\.
 These optional changes improve cluster speed and stability\.

 Some changes deploy immediately, while others require you to schedule a maintenance window\.
 You can revert to the default Amazon ES settings at any time\.